Matthew McGrory: Career

-Due to his height and deep voice, he was in demand to play roles in movies cast as a giant – he did so in films such as Bubble Boy (2001), Big Fish (2003), House of 1000 Corpses (2003) and The Devil's Rejects (2005).
-Television appearances included Malcolm in the Middle, Charmed, and Carnivàle.
+Due to his extraordinary height and deep voice, he appeared on The Howard Stern Show beginning in December 1996.
+He was the first "Bigfoot" in Stern's Wack Pack.
+He has appeared in movies, often cast as a giant, in films such as Bubble Boy (2001), House of 1000 Corpses (2003), Big Fish (2003), and The Devil's Rejects (2005).
+Television appearances included Malcolm in the Middle, Charmed, and as a freak show performer during the Great Depression in HBO's period series Carnivàle.

 Death

-On August 9, 2005, while living in Sherman Oaks, California with his girlfriend Melissa, McGrory died at age 32 of congestive heart failure.
+On August 9, 2005, while living in Sherman Oaks, California, with his girlfriend Melissa, McGrory died at age 32 of congestive heart failure.

-Rob Zombie's film The Devil's Rejects was dedicated to McGrory’s memory.
+The DVD release of Rob Zombie's film The Devil's Rejects was dedicated to McGrory’s memory.